jeremypbeasley/canlis_j/studio.markdown

   is_collection:
   items:
 - title: The Canlis Yurt Villiage Poster
-  desc: The parking lot transformed into a cozy village of private yurts, offering
-    warmth, food, and a little magic in the middle of a wintery pandemic.
+  desc: America’s hottest reservation during the pandemic was in a parking lot of cozy yurts.
+The idea spawned a nation-wide movement and saved many restaurants, ours included.
 Poster design by Don Clark for Invisible Creature.
   year: 2020
   type: Print
   price: 45